gratex/grasp-samples/README.md

 	# TODO: better ? we do not like the first: hack
 	grasp 'if.consequent.body:first(return)'

-### Ifs without else and no return

-TODO: why is this interesting ? motivation please (basically if that are not quick exits).
-I do not like these in code, but need to remember why/when we have used this

-	grasp 'if:not([else]).consequent:not(block! return)'

-### Useless else
+Useless else

 	# if(){throw}else{...code}, can be if{throw}...code (in most cases)
 	# no need for else usually, but of course check the code context
 	grasp  'if[else].consequent!>throw'

-### types of tests
+types of tests

 	# between
 	grasp -e 'if($x > __ && $x < __){_$}'